Hughie Campbell: The Boys, Herogasm, and Highland Laddie (2006–2011)

-Early on, Wee Hughie's inexperience has resulted in him becoming hesitant in his actions.
-Shortly after his first combat experience, which results in his accidental killing of Blarney Cock, he becomes extremely worried about repeating the action, which nearly results in the escape of Swingwing in a subsequent operation.
-He also would become gradually disgusted with Butcher's easy willingness to torture their enemies and the others' lack of caring about it.
-As the series progressed, and the bloodshed gradually increased, Wee Hughie would also grow angry with Butcher's dismissal of the constant violence ("big boys' rules") used in their operations.
+Early on, Wee Hughie's inexperience results in him becoming hesitant in his actions.
+Shortly after his first combat experience, which results in the accidental death of Blarney Cock, he becomes extremely worried about repeating the action, which nearly results in the escape of Swingwing in a subsequent operation.
+He also becomes gradually more disgusted with Butcher's inclination to torture their enemies and the others' nonchalance toward it.
+As the bloodshed increases, Wee Hughie grows angry with Butcher's dismissal of the constant violence ("big boys' rules") used in their operations.

-Despite his distaste with the antics he observes while a member of the Boys, he has developed a pair of close relationships within the community.
-He has made friends with the Russian hero Vas and, unknowingly, the super-heroine Annie "Starlight" January, the latter with whom he develops a romantic relationship, causing Butcher to wonder, upon his discovery of the relationship, if Wee Hughie was working for Vought-American.
-After becoming assured that he wasn't, Butcher decides to sabotage their relationship up by setting Wee Hughie up to see footage of Annie's "induction" into the Seven.
-Unable to cope with the knowledge, he angrily breaks off the relationship, only to suffer guilt over his verbal abuse with her; the two reconciled and got back together.
-He finally comes clean to her in #55 about his work, and begs her to leave and hide for her safety when the conflict between the Boys and Vought escalates.
+Despite his distaste towards the Boys' antics, he develops close relationships within the community.
+He is friends with the Russian hero Vas and (unknowingly) the super-heroine Starlight; the latter with whom he develops a romantic relationship, prompting Butcher to suspect that Hughie works for Vought-American.
+After deducing the opposite, Butcher decides to sabotage their relationship by setting Wee Hughie up to see footage of Annie's "induction" into the Seven.
+Unable to cope with the knowledge, he angrily ends their relationship, only to feel guilt over his verbal abuse toward her.
+However, the two soon reconcile.
+He finally reveals the nature of his work to Annie in #55 and begs her to leave and hide for her safety when the conflict between the Boys and Vought-American escalates.

-Wee Hughie is viewed as a genuinely decent guy by most people who know him, and he has several times risked himself to try to help people who were vulnerable or victimized: his rage over Swingwing callously killing a young man in #10, his attempts to save G-Wiz, and trying to fight the horrifically powerful Malchemical to defend Superduper in #43.
-Butcher was confused and irritated by the latter incidents, as he had advised him several times that the superhuman population largely does not care about normal people and are not worth his concern.
-The Highland Laddie miniseries had Wee Hughie feeling discontent that, unlike Butcher, he isn't a hard man, but he seems incapable of being one.
-Annie would later tell him that he is just too nice because of his upbringing, but that this doesn't make him any less of a man.
+Considered as a genuine, decent man by most people who know him, Wee Hughie often risks his life to help people who are vulnerable or victimized.
+Butcher, in contrast, is confused and irritated by these acts, as he believes Supes largely do not care about normal humans and are not worth Wee Hughie's concern.
+Going even further than that, during the events of The Innocents, Hughie not only confronts Malchemical to protect the rest of Super-Duper; he also intercedes with Butcher to spare them, stating the member of Super-Duper are actually decent people.
+The Highland Laddie miniseries displays Hughie's inferiority complex at being unable to be a "hard man" like Butcher; Annie later reassures him that he is just too nice because of his upbringing, but that this doesn't make him any less of a man.

-In Herogasm #3, he is sexually assaulted by Black Noir when the Boys infiltrated the titular event.
-While left shocked and sickened over it, he does not say what happened to the other Boys until much later in time.
-Due to the fact the confession is timed right after their Flatiron Building office was attacked, it was largely met with indifference.
+In Herogasm #3, he is sexually assaulted by Black Noir when the Boys infiltrate the titular event.
+While left traumatized over it, he does not say what happened to the other Boys until much later in time.
+Due to the fact the confession is timed right after their Flatiron Building base was attacked, it is largely met with indifference.